e-onux/server_planning/README.md

 # server_planning
-That calculates how many virtual machines fit a server.
+This script calculates how many virtual machines fit a server.